basilesportif/gall-guide/guide-docs/poke.md

 `handle-action` itself is very simple.
 We can use `?-` to switch because we know all possible values for the head of the incoming `action`.
 For `%increase-counter`, we just add the `step` to the current counter value in the state and return the state.
 For the `%subscribe`/`%leave` cases, we keep the state the and return cards whose contents we'll explain in the next section.

 ## How Subscriptions Work in Gall
-* handled internally
-* use wires and paths
-*

-## watch: Subscribe to Events
+Now we move from pokes, which are one-time calls, to subscriptions.

+Gall tracks incoming and outgoing subscriptions, and stores them in the `bowl` of an agent:
+* `wex` - outgoing subscriptions (uses `wire`)
+* `sup` - incoming subscriptions (uses `path`)

 ### wire vs path
+`wex` holds a `wire` that is used to receive acknowledgement of subscriptions, receive subscription facts/updates, and also to leave a subscription.

+`sup` holds a `path` that is used to send out updates to all subscribers on the `path` and also to kick unwanted subscribers off the `path`.

-- wire is for subscription metadata (acks etc)
+- wire is for subscription metadata (acks, leaving)
-- path is for the "content" of the subscription
+- path is for the "content" of the subscription (sending out updates, kicking)

-This is enforced: when passing information out to subscribers, Gall **only** lets you use `path`.
+### Subscription Workflow
+* subscription requests are created with `%pass` cards
+* subscriptions requests contain
+  - `wire` to listen for ack on, listen for updates, and to leave if desired
+  - `path` that the host will send updates or kicks on
+* subscriptions can be unilaterally terminated at any time
+  - subscribers do it with `%leave` `%pass` cards on the `wire`
+  - hosts do it with `%kick` `%give` cards on the `path`, or with `%kick` signs at the time of receiving the subscription

+## Subscription Examples
+We'll now look at examples of all parts of the workflow above.

 * show how we use default-agent for acks

 * show an example of how %watch-ack puts bad subscriptions and good ones in its sign.
 How do we print the leaf?
 Look in the default implementation of on-watch

+* double subscription

 * watch example
 * kick example